21 Types of Insects in the Amazon Rainforest

 Surprisingly, a large number of ants are keeping watch over the caterpillars.

-When touched this way, the caterpillar’s rear end exudes a drop of sweet nectar that the ants are happy to sip.
+When touched this way, the caterpillar’s rear end exudes sweet nectar that the ants are happy to sip.

 20. Assassin Bug